-Step6– To Propagate – Reverse lid, fill with soil, plant seeds
+Step 6 – To Propagate – Reverse lid, fill with soil, plant seeds

 - You can use your COMPOT to grow plants from seeds.
 Simply reverse the lid and place in the slots of the COMPOT.
 DO NOT LOCK the lid in this position or your Compot Top will not lock into place.

-- Fill the lid with composted soil you have created, or buy some potting mix.
-(Be aware that your composted soil can be too rich so remember to mix it with your potting mix or garden soil).
+- Fill the lid with the composted soil you have created, or buy some potting mix.
+(Be aware that your composted soil can be very rich so remember to mix it with your potting mix or garden soil).
 Plant your seeds and water to begin propagation.
 It is now ready to cover with the COMPOTTOP.

-Step7– Twist COMPOTTOP into place
+Step 7 – Twist COMPOTTOP into place

-- Position your COMPOTTOP over your seedlings on top of the Lid, and put a little downward pressure on the Top as you twist it clockwise to lock it into position.
+- Position your COMPOTTOP over your seedlings on top of the Lid and put a little downward pressure on the Top as you twist it clockwise to lock it into position.
 Your COMPOTTOP now acts like a terrarium, maintaining a moist, warm environment for your seedlings to grow and thrive.

 - Replant the seedlings in your garden when they are ready.

 - Use the stakes to secure the COMPOTTOP directly in the ground if propagating directly in your garden.
-This keeps all the slugs, bugs, birds and possums from feasting on your new seedlings or baby plants.
+This keeps all the slugs, bugs, birds, and possums from feasting on your new seedlings or baby plants.

-* You can put anything in your COMPOT except chemicals or anything treated with chemicals.
+- You can put anything in your COMPOT except chemicals or anything treated with chemicals.

-* Medicated animal excrement should be OK by a big tree, not in your veggie patch.
+- Medicated animal excrement should be OK by a big tree, not in your veggie patch.